hh3739/job-of-data-analyst-in-uk/README.md

 Technic I used for text analysis can even be extended into advance level, such as combine tfidf with k-mean++ to infer out job responsibility and job requirements separately
 </p></div>

+**Author**
+This project is done by John Huang For anyone who want to discuss this project with me, please send me a email to huang3739@gmail.com